bvalosek/http-transport/README.md

-This is a very small wrapper around the [http-invoke](https://github.com/jakutis/httpinvoke) module that compresses the external API into u four primary HTTP verbs as methods that return a `Promise`.
+This is a very small wrapper around the [http-invoke](https://github.com/jakutis/httpinvoke) module that compresses the external API into the four primary HTTP verbs as methods that return a `Promise`.

 The `HttpTransport` class is meant to be instantiated once and shared throughout the application when domain code needs access to the HTTP layer,